dvdmtw98/blog/Post Vault/articles/2021-03-16-tryhackme-linux-privesc.md

 ![Listing content of Shadow File](images/thm-linux-privesc/shadow-file-content.png)

-The shadow file this system is readable and writable by anyone which is an issue.
-Now lets see how we can use this to our advantage to gain root access.
+The shadow file in this system is readable and writable by anyone which is an issue.
+Now let's see how we can use this to our advantage to gain root access.

-Save the hashed password of the root user (Everything between the 1st and 2nd : sign) in a file in your Kali System.
-Lets see what hash was used for hashing the file.
+Save the hashed password of the root user (Everything between the 1st and 2nd ":" sign) in a file in your Kali System.
+Let's see what hash was used for hashing the file.

 ![Checking the type of Hash used](images/thm-linux-privesc/hash-type.png)

 We see that the password for the root user was hashed using SHA-512.
-Now lets use John to crack the password.
+Now let's use John to crack the password.

 ![Cracking Password|540](images/thm-linux-privesc/cracking-password.png)